clankill3r/p5_terminal_graphics/README.md

 `"terminal.external.osxExec": "iTerm.app",`

 In `launch.json` set that you wan't to use a external terminal using `"console": "externalTerminal"`.
-(If you downloaded this repository then it's already there).

 When using size you can define the renderer: